 They extract information from structured sources, prioritize external validation, and build recommendations based on semantic data.

-1. Complete and up-to-date product feeds
+1. Complete and updated product feeds

 Google has Merchant Center.
 ChatGPT has its own merchant program where you upload feeds in JSON, CSV, TSV, or XML.

-Critical Attributes:
+Critical attributes:

-• Material, dimensions, weight, color, size (descriptive attributes)
+- Material, dimensions, weight, color, size (descriptive attributes)

-Real-time update
+Real-time updates

 2. Structured data on every product page

-Essential diagram:
+Essential Schema:

-• Product schema (name, price, availability, brand, SKU/GTIN)
+- Product schema (name, price, availability, brand, SKU/GTIN)

-• Review scheme (rating, review count, author)
+- Review schema (rating, review count, author)

-• FAQ schema (common questions with structured answers)
+- FAQ schema (common questions with structured answers)

 3. Product descriptions optimized for conversational queries